michaelachrisco/tech_project/README.md

-flockr
+eCommerse store for Ruby on Rails
 ======

-Simple Flickr clone for ROR class
+* Uses ROR and Twitter Bootstrap
+* Based on code from Geekwise